SlowDash integrates Python scripts written by users, with features including:

 the example.)

-Once you get the control node object, you can call
+Once you have the control node object, you can call

 node.set(value)